snugnug/sherpa/src/content/docs/en/whynixos.md

   same result on any system that package is built on.
 - **Single package manager to rule them all**: tired of using NPM, pip, the AUR, and all these other package managers?
 We were too!
-That's why we are very happy to say that Nix has more than 80,000 packages to install, amd is the most up-to-date package manager in existence!
+That's why we are very happy to say that Nix has more than 100,000 packages to install, and is the most up-to-date package manager in existence!
 We like to think of it as the Rule 34 of package managers: if it exists, it's in nixpkgs.
 If it isn't in nixpkgs, it will be added.